BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 * Add badge on filter when there is a filter on a column.
 * Add custom validators.
 * Translate of the role in User list, fix when langage change.
+* Remove icon in liste title if not sorted
+* Possibility to set an icon instead of the title in CRUD list.

 ### DotNet
 * UserManager is optionnal, specifique mapping Role to permission can be manage by environment.